kennytilton/cells/README.md

+# cells
-# cells -- spreadsheet-like expressiveness for CLOS, the Common Lisp Object System.
+## Spreadsheet-like expressiveness for CLOS, the Common Lisp Object System.

 Please check out the Wiki for motivation and general overview.